ciotlosm/lovelace-thermostat-dark-card/README.md

 This is most likely because you downloaded the [html](https://github.com/ciotlosm/custom-lovelace/blob/master/gauge-card/gauge-card.js) from gitbut instead of [raw](https://raw.githubusercontent.com/ciotlosm/custom-lovelace/master/gauge-card/gauge-card.js).
 That is not valid javascript.
 Always make sure you download using `raw` button.

+## License
+Majority of cards use Apache License, however there are some that have their own LICENSE file.

 ## Credits
 - [@ciotlosm](https://github.com/ciotlosm)